Tank1334/Onboarding-Newbies/chapter_01/final_exercise_01.md

 ### Chapter 10: Apache Impala

 41. What is Apache Impala?
+Explain its architecture.
 42. What is an Impala Daemon?
 43. What is the role of a Catalog Service in Impala?
 44. What is the role of a Query Coordinator in Impala?